 Though it is an alcoholic drink, it does not have an impact like other alcohols.
 It is delicious and healthy.
-You can try Tongba during Kalinchowk trek, Makalu Base Camp trek, Classic Jiri Everest Base Camp Trek, etc. but Taplejung, the eastern part of Nepal is a famous place to try Tongba.
+You can try Tongba during the Kalinchowk trek, Makalu Base Camp trek, Classic Jiri Everest Base Camp Trek, etc. but Taplejung, the eastern part of Nepal is a famous place to try Tongba.

 11) Kakani/Jhapa – Strawberry

-Nepal is one of the largest producers of strawberry.
+Nepal is one of the largest producers of strawberries.
 The tasty and organic strawberry is what you need to try while in Nepal.
 Strawberries are harvested on a large scale in places like Kakani and Jhapa.

-Kakani, located in Nuwakot district, is also a holiday destination to spend a short vacation.
+Kakani, located in the Nuwakot district, is also a holiday destination to spend a short vacation.
 Kakani day tour is suitable for Himalayas sightseeing and short hiking experience through dense rhododendron forest.
 Observe the strawberry farm of Kakani and explore how local people harvest strawberries on a large scale.

 Similarly, strawberry cultivation is one of the sources of income of people in Jhapa.
 Jhapa district of the Terai region is slowly gaining tourist attraction due to its unspoiled beautiful landscape.
 When travelers visit Jhapa, they are awestruck with the unique way of strawberry farming.

 Indigenous communities of Jhapa are indulged in strawberry farming.
 They are utilizing the lowlands to harvest strawberries.
 They don’t use advanced technologies to cultivate strawberries, instead, they use traditional methods.
-You should taste the delicious and organic strawberry of Jhapa and also explore the strawberry farming during your visit.
+You should taste the delicious and organic strawberry of Jhapa and also explore strawberry farming during your visit.

 12) Boudha – Laphing

-In a Kathmandu tour, Boudha is a must-visit place where you get to explore Buddhism with a closer glimpse.
+On a Kathmandu tour, Boudha is a must-visit place where you get to explore Buddhism with a closer glimpse.
 The huge white stupa with Buddha’s eyes resides in the middle of Boudha where Buddhist pilgrims rotate the stupa murmuring prayers.
 The giant stupa is surrounded by several shops and stalls that sell a variety of stuff and foods.